Low Dose Naltrexone (LDN) has taken healthcare by storm in the last 10 years.

-Naltrexone is commonly known as a drug that was approved by the FDA in the mid-1980s for drug addiction, and a few years later, for alcohol addiction.
-Naltrexone works by blocking the effects of drugs known as opioids (a class that includes morphine, heroin or codeine).
-Low Dose Naltrexone (LDN) is approximately 1/10th of the typical opioid addiction treatment dosage.
+Low Dose Naltrexone is commonly mistaken as Naltrexone, by patients and medical providers alike.
+Naltrexone was approved by the FDA in the mid-1980s for drug and alcohol addiction.
+Naltrexone as prescribed for alcohol addiction is in dosages of 50 mg - 300 mg.
+Low Dose Naltrexone (LDN) is approximately 1/10th of the typical treatment dosage of Naltrexone.
 In most published research, the daily dosage is 4.5 mg, though the dosage can vary a few milligrams below or above that common value.

 What does LDN help?